robertogallea/robertogallea/README.md

 I am currently employed at the University of Palermo, Italy, with the following roles:
 - Identity Manager
-- Adjunct Professor of Computing Science
+- Adjunct Professor of Computer Science

 **Language/Runtime** : PHP, Python, Java, JavaScript, R, C/C++, ...